sahithyandev/s3/src/content/docs/data-communication-and-networking/15-information-redundancy.md

 ## Hamming Distance

-Between 2 code words, the number of differing bits in appropriate positions.
+Between 2 code words, the number of differing bits in matching positions.

 ## Hamming Code
 Developed based on hamming distance concept.
 Assigns multiple parity bits to cover each bit of